29 Dec Your 16-Tip Guide: Beat the Stress, Relax, and Recharge Making the Holidays Work for You

 Tip #1: Focus on what’s really important

-What do you really want to do during the holiday season?
+Start with this question: What do you really want to do during the holiday season?
 It is easy to get swept up in what we think should do or what others think.
-Make a list of what you want to do and what you want to get out of the holidays (write it out!) and then make to plan to implement.
-Remember you can have your own special relationship with this season,
+Make a list of what you want to do and what you want to get out of the holiday season.
+Write these intentions out and then think about how you can work to ensure your intentions happen.
+You can have your own special relationship with this season,

-Tip #2: Find the joy and practice gratitude
+Tip #2: Find the joy by practicing gratitude

 Tip #3: Connect with people in a meaningful way

-The reason we can get so excited about the holidays is because we yearn to connect with family and friends.
-Seek opportunities to have that special connection even if just for a few minutes.
-You might find that a little one-to-one time with a treasured family member or friend can do wonders for your spirit.
+The holidays can be a very good time to reconnect with family and friends.
+And yet, sometimes we are in the same room with someone but aren’t really ‘together.’
+Seek opportunities to have that special connection with someone.
+Create a little one-to-one time with a treasured family member or friend.
+Schedule a coffee or a movie date.
+This can do wonders for your spirit.